zophos/ip_lockout/README.md

 ## Features

  * Detecting break-in attemption and automatic blocking associate with iptables
+ * Supports multiple log files and protocols
  * Distributed hosts can manage as aggregated subnets.
  * No any gems is required